edertonlima/ceramfix/wp-content/plugins/wpglobus/readme.txt

 * [WPGlobus Featured Images](https://wordpress.org/plugins/wpglobus-featured-images/): allows setting featured images separately for each language.
 * [WPGlobus Translate Options](https://wordpress.org/plugins/wpglobus-translate-options/): enables selective translation of the `wp_options` table strings.
 You need to use it when your theme or a 3rd party plugin (a slider, for example) allows you to enter some texts (headings, buttons, etc.) and stores them in the `options` table.
-* [WPGlobus for WPBakery Visual Composer](https://wordpress.org/plugins/wpglobus-for-wpbakery-visual-composer/): enables WPGlobus on certain themes that use WPBakery's Composer.
-Please note that Visual Composer is a commercial product, and therefore our support is limited.
+* [WPGlobus for WPBakery Page Builder](https://wordpress.org/plugins/wpglobus-for-wpbakery-visual-composer/): enables WPGlobus on certain themes that use WPBakery's Builder - **obsolete since WPGlobus 1.9.17**.
 * [WPGlobus for Black Studio TinyMCE Widget](https://wordpress.org/plugins/wpglobus-for-black-studio-tinymce-widget/): adds multilingual editing capabilities to the visual editor widget.

 = When do I need WPGlobus Premium Add-ons? =